aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ### Third-party tools

-The machine running this guidance needs to support bash or powershell scripts.
+The machine running this guidance needs to support BASH or PowerShell scripts.
 Alternatively, the parameters can be manually added to the CloudFormation YAML files.

 ### AWS account requirements